open-amos/.github/profile/README.md

 ## What is AMOS?

 AMOS (the **Asset Management Operating System**) is a modern, open-source data stack purpose-built for private markets.
-It provides both emerging and established funds with the core infrastructure to turn fragmented operational data into a consistent, intelligent foundation for analysis and automation:
+It provides both emerging and established funds with the core infrastructure to turn fragmented operational data into a consistent, intelligent foundation for analysis and automation.

 AMOS is **open-source**, **cloud-agnostic**, and **vendor-independent**, giving funds full control of their architecture while enabling shared data standards across the industry.

 ## Demo

 [→ demo.amos.tech](https://demo.amos.tech)

 ![image](https://amos.tech/wp-content/uploads/2025/04/screely-1764599384361-2048x1175.png)

 ## Who It’s For